Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Methodology and Research Questions

 \textbf{LinkedIn Data:} Unlike Reddit, LinkedIn posts are typically tied to real names and professional identities.
 This makes LinkedIn a valuable contrasting data source, capturing vibe coding discussions in a reputationally sensitive context.
 We collected 99 posts by searching for \texttt{\#vibecoding}: 50 of the posts were the most recent (as of May 27th, 2025) and 49 were top-liked posts.
 After removing duplicates and manually screening for relevance, we analyzed 88 unique posts (25,493 words).

-\textbf{Semi-structured Interviews:} To gain deeper insights, we conducted 11 semi-structured interviews with vibe coding practitioners.
+\textbf{Semi-structured Interviews:} To gain deeper insights on our findings from the social media analysis, we conducted 11 semi-structured interviews with practitioners who had engaged in vibe coding.
 Each interview was structured around our five initial guiding research questions (see Section~\ref{subsec:rqs}), with room left open to follow-up on interesting comments.
-We performed a pilot interview to finalize our script.
+We performed a pilot interview to finalize our interview script.
 Interviews were conducted via Zoom or Microsoft Teams, lasted 30–60 minutes, and were recorded and transcribed.
 Recruited through snowball sampling and a post on \texttt{r/vibecoding}, participants completed a pre-interview survey on their programming and vibe coding experience.
 To be eligible, participants had to have vibe coded before.
-Our sample included a range of backgrounds, from computing students to professionals with over 40 years of experience (Table~\ref{tab:participants}).
-Interviewees were not compensated, and we stopped after reaching saturation with respect to our preliminary analysis of the social media data (see~Section~\ref{subsec:AnalysisMethodology}).
+Our sample intentionally included a range of software engineering backgrounds, from novice developers to professionals with over 40 years of experience (Table~\ref{tab:participants}).
+Interviewees were not compensated, and we stopped after reaching saturation when no new findings were confirmed with respect to our preliminary analysis of the social media data (see~Section~\ref{subsec:AnalysisMethodology}).